Moddable-OpenSource/moddable/documentation/devices/esp32.md

 <a id="platforms-manifest"></a>
 ### Specifying ESP32 Subclass in Manifest

 The target ESP32 subclass for a build is specified using the `ESP32_SUBCLASS` property in the `build` section of the manifest.
 This is usually set by the manifest for the target build device.
 The following example shows how to set the subclass to ESP32-S2.
-Use `"esp32s3"` for the ESP32-S3 and `"esp32"` for the original ESP32.

 ```